alexroz25/cpp_ml_optimized/README.md

 - Revisited the backpropagation algorithm and resolved issues with vanishing/exploding gradients
 - Implemented leaky ReLU activation layers

 These improvements resulted in a 90% speed-up in my testing.
 I also saw a massive improvement in the maximum learning rate before the model breaks down.
+Some future improvements I could work on include using a computational graph or trying to make a Convolutional Neural Network.

 ## Instructions